juliemr/guinness2/README.md

 #### Pluggable backends.

 Since the library is a DSL, there can be multiple backend libraries actually executing the specs.
-By default, the  library comes with the unittest backend.
+By default, the  library comes with the test backend.